 We integrated a banking sector in a New-Keynesian DSGE model to examine how government policies to recapitalize banks affect the supply of credit and the transmission of monetary policy.
 We examined two types of recapitalizations after a crisis: immediate and delayed ones.
 In the steady state, both policies constitute a subsidy for the banking sector that causes banks to charge inefficiently low lending rates.
-The dynamic inefficiency that results can be mitigated by raising regulatory bank equity requirements, which cause banks to raise lending rates but increases social welfare.
+The dynamic inefficiency that results can be mitigated by raising regulatory bank equity requirements, which ensures the safety of deposits without inefficiently lowering bank lending rates.
 During the period in between a crisis and a recapitalization, the banking sector effectively suffers from debt-overhang (even in absence of long-term debt).
 The reason is that part of the income on new loans is appropriated by the government, as this income reduces the recapitalization that the bank expects to receive in the next period.
 Banks therefore charge inefficiently high lending rates during this period, which reduces the supply of credit and weakens the transmission of monetary policy to inflation (the transmission to output remains largely unchanged).
-Raising bank equity requirements under such circumstances may aggravate the problem of inefficiently high lending rates, and may thereby lower social welfare.
+Raising bank equity requirements under such circumstances may aggravate the problem of inefficiently high lending rates, and may thereby reduce lifetime utility.
 The analysis illustrates that immediate and delayed bank recapitalization policies may have different macro-economic implications, both in the aftermath of a banking crisis and in normal times.
 Figure 4: Response to a negative productivity shock when the banking sector is frictionless